Leica S-E Typ 006 vs Nikon D810

 |37.5 MP, Medium Format Sensor||36.2 MP, Full Frame Sensor|

 |Fixed screen (not touch-sensitive)||Fixed screen (not touch-sensitive)|

 |1.5 shutter flaps per second||5 shutter flaps per second|

 |Weathersealed body||Weathersealed body|

 |160 x 120 x 80 mm, 1260 g||146 x 123 x 82 mm, 980 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica S-E (Typ 006) and the Nikon D810?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Leica S-E Typ 006 and the Nikon D810 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S-E Typ 006 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably smaller (6 percent) than the Leica S-E Typ 006.
 Moreover, the D810 is markedly lighter (22 percent) than the S-E Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.